kodecocodes/SC_SpiroMifsud/For Instructor/script.md

 ------------
 [show AppConfig.swift.
 Create the file and put the starter info in there] side by side with Strava website

 First thing we’ll need to do is get permission to access the Strava API.
-From the Strava.com site we'll register and app and gather a few access keys and a client ID.
-There’s an AppConfig.swift file in our starter project to put catalog this information.
+From the Strava.com site we'll register an app and gather a few access keys and a client ID.
+There’s an AppConfig.swift file in our starter project to catalog this information.
 [show strava page where you sign up.
 And cut and paste the keys]

 We’ll fill in the appversion, the consumerKey, the consumerSecret, and finally the URL for the API to request activity data for the user.
-We’ll need to put add a callback URL which I’ll explain later.
-For now, use your bundle identifier, in our case
+We’ll need to put add a callback URL-- which I’ll explain later.
+For now, use your bundle identifier.
+In our case this is:

     'com.razeware.strava'